UMD-CS-STICs/CMSC388J-f20/projects/p3/README.md

 After zipping, submit the zip file to the appropriate ELMS page.
 No test results will be shown.

-We'll release a demo video and grading guidelines in a few days.

 ## Grading

 No test results will be shown when you submit on ELMS.